 Actively Managed Fund Risk.
-The Fund is actively managed and does not seek to replicate the performance of the Benchmark.
-As a result, the Fund's performance will vary intentionally and perhaps significantly from that of the Benchmark.
+The Fund is actively managed and does not seek to replicate the performance of a Benchmark.

 Changing Fixed Income Market Conditions Risk.
 Interest rate increases could cause the value of any fund that invests in fixed income securities to decrease to the extent that it invests in fixed income securities.
 Federal Reserve policy changes may expose fixed-income and related markets to heightened volatility and may reduce liquidity for certain Fund investments, which could cause the value of the Fund's investments and share price to decline.